noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     COPY --from=<see FROM syntax above>
     VOLUME

     USER

+    STOPSIGNAL signal
+    # sets the system call signal that will be sent to the container to exit.
+    # This signal can be a valid unsigned number that matches a position in the kernel’s syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.

+    HEALTHCHECK [OPTIONS] CMD command
+    # options
+    #   --interval=DURATION (default: 30s)
+    #   --timeout=DURATION (default: 30s)
+    #   --start-period=DURATION (default: 0s)
+    #   --retries=N (default: 3)
+    # check container health by running a command inside the container
+    HEALTHCHECK NONE
+    # disable any healthcheck inherited from the base image)

     # does not execute a shell so there is no var replacement
     # is REPLACED by whatever cmd is specified in `docker run ...`